totvslabs/mobile-challenge/README.md

 # TOTVS Labs Coding Challenge - Mobile
 Our React-native coding challenge is an app to create a simple product catalog.
-Where a user can login using his google account, see a list of existing products, add a new product taking a picture using the camera of her phone, edit a product and remove it.
+Where a user can login using *their* google account, see a list of existing products, add a new product *by* taking a picture using the camera *on their* phone, edit a product and remove it.

 ```
 Important: Please make sure you use ReactNative and Redux.